 This Health Education and Promotion major was designed by practitioners and educators in public health, community health and nutrition and aligned with the national competencies for health education specialists established by NCHEC.
 This means students graduating with this major not only gain evidence-based knowledge and practical skills to prepare them for a vocation in health education, but also gain eligibility to take the credentialing examination offered through NCHEC in order to become credentialed as a Certified Health Education Specialist (CHES).

 There is a strong job outlook.
-According to the Bureau of Labor Statistics (BLS) Occupational Outlook Handbook, projected employment for health educators is expected to increase at the rate of 12 percent by 2024 (increase of 15,600 jobs), at a rate much faster than the national average for all occupations in the U.S. The BLS attributes this growth to efforts to improve health outcomes and reduce health care costs through health and nutrition education.
-The Chicago-Naperville-Arlington Heights region of Illinois is the fifth highest region for employment of health educators in the country.
+According to the Bureau of Labor Statistics (BLS) Occupational Outlook Handbook, "projected employment for health educators is expected to increase at the rate of 13 percent by 2029 (increase of 17,000 jobs), at a rate faster than the national average for all occupations in the U.S. The BLS attributes this growth to efforts to improve health outcomes and reduce health care costs through health and nutrition education.
+The Chicago-Naperville-Elgin, IL-IN-WI region is the 7th highest region for employment of health educators in the country."

 Health educators focus on teaching people and the public how to get and stay well.
 Health educators work in a variety of settings, including:

 Students are encouraged to visit the NCHEC website to view job descriptions and learn more about professional certification.

 The mission of the undergraduate Health Education and Promotion major program is to provide and promote a high-quality education for preparation of competent future health educators and leaders.
 Preparation includes development of evidence-based comprehensive knowledge and applications to assess community resources and needs, and to plan, implement and evaluate health programs within diverse populations.
 Through education and engagement, this major fosters the development of sustainable health solutions and health equity to advocate and strengthen the health of local and global communities.

 Upon completion of the major in Health Education and Promotion, the student will successfully: